tamminhdao/jekyll-now/_posts/2017-06-17-FifthWeek.md

     }
 }
 ```

-That was essentially 5 lines of code, but getting there was an epic struggle.
-I had a lot of help from my mentors and my fellow apprentices.
-Thank you all!

 I was more involved with the method above, but Cyrus also showed me another way, using Interface.
 I feel this post is not complete if I don't include it too.